Claudia28/eatburger/README.md

 ### Overview

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+In this assignment, a create a burger logger will be build with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.